FEATURED CREDIT CARDS

 Chase Freedom Unlimited®: How to Check for Pre-Qualified Offers

-Before you formally apply for a new credit card and receive a hard inquiry on your credit report, it’s a smart strategy to see if you have any pre-qualified offers.
-This helps you gauge your approval odds risk-free.
+Before you formally apply for a new credit card and trigger a hard inquiry on your credit report, it’s smart to see if you have any pre-qualified offers.
+This helps gauge your approval odds risk-free.

 Affiliate Disclosure: We are a professional review site that receives compensation from the companies whose products we review and recommend.
 If you apply for a credit card through our links (even indirectly through our affiliate partners), we may earn a commission.
 We are independently owned, and the opinions expressed here are our own.